 Christoph started at Monash in October 2014 as a Research Fellow, and started as a Lecturer in Data Science in January 2018.
 Temporarily, he is not using his teaching hat as he is on a 3 years research fellowship with the Discovery Early Career Research Award (DECRA), working on time series forecasting.
-Christoph is also the external engagement coordinator of the department of Data Science and AI.
+Christoph is also the Director* of Engagement of the department of Data Science and AI.
 “When there are opportunities in collaboration with industry, my role is to involve other members of the Faculty, connect the right people together”.

 Christoph is currently working on various applications of forecasting; like retail forecasting.
 “We would normally produce sales forecasts based on repetitive patterns and past data.
 For example, if you think about weekly consuming patterns, on Monday people might buy more than on Tuesday, or if you want to know how the Christmas sales would be, you would probably look at the last years.
 In March 2020, with COVID-19, people have been buying a lot more and very different items than usual, resulting in shops having emptied shelfs for things like toilet paper, pasta or flour, because of the unexpectedness of the situation and the time needed to manage the change.”